TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 3/1 Peter 3.6.md

 ---

-as Sarah obeyed Abraham, calling him lord: whose children ye now are, if ye do well, and are not put in fear by any terror.
+as Sarah obeyed Abraham, calling him lord, whose children you now are, if you do well, and are not put in fear by any terror.